johnnyshankman/hihat/README.md

 *hihat* is a simple a way to play your music library offline, similar to iTunes or Windows Media Player in the early 2000s.

 Remember the zen of listening offline? *hihat* aims to bring that back.

 No links, no lag, no social feeds -- just music.
-All within a compact and responsive design.
+All in a compact and responsive design.

 [![hihat Screen Shot][product-screenshot]](https://whitelights.co)